-Public expression in the form of freedom of speech and advocacy is a fundamental right and an essential element in the marketplace of ideas of higher education.
+Public expression in the form of freedom of speech and advocacy, including video recording of matters of public interest, is a fundamental right and an essential element in the marketplace of ideas of higher education.
 In the spirit of open discussion and freedom of expression, any individual or group may use campus grounds to exercise this constitutionally protected right.
+The University is obligated to create an environment where free speech and higher learning will enhance its mission of teaching, research and service.

+In order to protect this fundamental right and assure the university fulfills its responsibility as an educational institution the University shall define time, place, and manner provisions.
 This policy applies to outside public areas such as sidewalks, lawns, and plazas.
-The university is obligated to create an environment where free speech and higher learning will enhance its mission of teaching, research and service.

-In order to protect this fundamental right and assure the university fulfills its responsibility as an educational institution the university may define time, place, and manner provisions.
-Individuals and groups using campus grounds have an obligation to follow all university policies, local ordinances, state and federal laws.
-This includes: allowing the university's regularly scheduled classes, research, events, ceremonies or normal and essential operations to proceed without interference; allowing parking and the flow of vehicular traffic; allowing the ingress and egress to and from all buildings; allowing a group that has reserved the space to use it; allowing a speaker or performer to be seen and heard by the audience; maintaining a noise level that allows classes, campus events and operations to occur; and assuring that actions do not create an imminent health or safety hazard.
+Individuals, University Groups and Outside Groups, as those terms are defined in section 5,302, and groups using campus grounds have an obligation to follow all university policies, local ordinances, state and federal laws.
+This includes: following university policies regarding the reservation and scheduling of space where applicable, following university policies regarding the recording of classes and ticketed events, allowing the university's regularly scheduled classes, research, events, ceremonies or normal and essential operations to proceed without interference; allowing parking; allowing the flow of vehicular and pedestrian traffic; allowing the ingress and egress to and from all buildings; allowing a group that has reserved the space to use it; allowing a speaker or performer to be seen and heard by the audience; maintaining a noise level in compliance with the University's Sounds Policy as stated in section 5,440; complying with the Joe Crowley Student Union Tabling Policy; and assuring that actions do not create an imminent health or safety hazard.